-A group of fair fashion advocates recently protested the fast fashion brand outside of its fashion show, demanding that Pretty Little Thing (stylized as PrettyLittleThing) make some serious changes in the realm of ethics and sustainability.
+In 2022, a group of fair fashion advocates protested the fast fashion brand outside of its fashion show, demanding that Pretty Little Thing (stylized as PrettyLittleThing) make some serious changes in the realm of ethics and sustainability.
 Keep reading to learn more about PrettyLittleThing, its ethics, and the protest.

 PrettyLittleThing is a fast fashion brand owned by boohoo group.